-CIRCULAR 8/2007
+CIRCULAR 3/2012

-Standard Item In headline Out of headline Reason(s) earnings earnings IAS 19 Actuarial gains/losses on recognition in the income statement (including X • Included remeasurement (i) as defined, unexpected returns on plan assets or reimbursement rights). as they are part of employee costs and therefore part of operating/ trading activities.
-Curtailments and settlements of defined benefit plans (as contemplated by paragraphs 109 - 115). Х Included remeasurement (i) as defined, as they are part of employee costs and therefore part of operating/ trading activities.
-The effect of the limit in paragraph 58(b), unless recognised outside profit and loss in accordance with paragraph 93C.
-X • Included remeasurement (i) as defined.
-(Note: Actuarial gains and losses taken directly to equity in terms of IAS 19, paragraph 93A will not be included in headline earnings, as they are not included in profit.)
+Standard/ Interpret ation Item In headline earnings Out of headline earnings Reason(s) IAS 19 Employee Benefits • Actuarial gains/losses on recognition in profit or loss (including unexpected returns on plan assets or reimbursement rights).
+X Included re-measurement (i) as defined, as they are part of employee costs and therefore part of operating/ trading activities. • Curtailments and settlements of defined benefit plans (as contemplated by paragraphs 109 - 115).
+X Included re-measurement (i) as defined, as they are part of employee costs and therefore part of operating/trading activities. • The effect of the limit in paragraph 58(b), unless recognised outside profit and loss in accordance with paragraph 93C.
+X Included re-measurement (i) as defined.
+(Note: Actuarial gains and losses taken directly to other comprehensive income in terms of IAS 19, paragraph 93A will not be included in headline earnings, as they are not included in basic earnings.)
+IAS 20 Accounting for Government Grants and Disclosure of Government Assistance • All government grants X Not a re-measurement.
+IAS 21 The Effects of Changes in Foreign Exchange Rates Translation of monetary assets/liabilities (whether current or non-current) other than those treated as part of the net investment in a foreign operation.
+X Included re-measurement (iv) as defined.
+Translation of the net investment in a foreign operation and monetary assets/ liabilities treated as part of the net investment accounted for initially in other comprehensive income (in the foreign currency translation reserve) and subsequently reclassified to profit or loss.
+X • Re-measurement.
+IAS 27 Consolidated and Separate Financial Statements Gains/losses on the loss of control of the subsidiary.

-Standard Item In Out of Reason(s)

-headline headline

-earnings earnings

-IAS 21 The Effects of Changes in Foreign Exchange Rates Translation of monetary assets/liabilities (whether current or noncurrent) other than those treated as part of the net investment in a foreign operation.
-Translation of the net investment in a foreign operation and monetary assets/liabilities treated as part of the net investment accounted for initially in equity (in the foreign currency translation reserve) and subsequently recycled into the income statement.
-X X Included remeasurement (iv) as defined.
-Remeasurement.

-IAS 27 Consolidated and Separate Financial Statements Gains/losses on the disposal of the subsidiary.
 X Re-measurement of an asset.